-Jon Bickley is a songwriter, poet and broadcaster with a love for the rise and fall of language.
+Jon Bickley is a songwriter, poet, playwright and broadcaster with a love for the rise and fall of language.
 As a songwriter he sings of love, social justice and the mystical lure of nature in a prolific output.
-As a poet he is a regular contributor to the “For the many not the few” series as well as several volumes of his own.
+As a poet he is a regular contributor to the “For the many not the few” series as well as several volumes of his own, the latest being "The Rope".
 As a founder of the Invisible Folk Club podcast and radio show he has interviewed widely and championed many grass roots musicians, film makers and singers.
 As part of Invisible Folk, Jon has raised funds, commissioned creatives, directed films and written plays and music and staged concerts and discussions.

-Jon Bickley and the Invisible Folk Club band have made Under the Same Sky, an album of mostly original songs, nature poems set to music, chant and journey songs.
-Their goods are laid out on the cover with dreamy verse reference to Bunyan's Pilgrim Progress and the composer Bickley in contemplative, writer pose.
-The Rain it Raineth every day sets a playful mood, with blues-y violin, a charming song; 'the sky is crying 'cos the earth is hurting so bad', laying the blame with God for sending the flood that is 'here to stay'.
-The album is an eclectic mix, unpredictable at times, like the weather but nicely so, the natural world is celebrated, strong earthy rhythms, light and dark, with literary and actual rain references throughout.
 It is a joyful and light sound-scape, good musicianship and singing; / Can Hear Voices is a melodic, ethereal woman-chant interspersed with rain sound, a beautifully meditative piece, and effortless harmonies in Beside Me.
 One of the great oldies Carrickfergus is pared right back with just guitar accompaniment, brilliant playing, Bickley's interpretation, his timing and cadence, make it a superb rendition.
 Ghostly ambience and mood in Into the Woods, the woman's lilting voice sweet, warm and flourishing, violin to the fore as it is in Call The Sun, a fine catchy melody here.
-Russell Eyre on slide guitar, Diana Stone on violin, singers Alexandra Reynelds and Annette Burrows, Bob Templeman on guitar, with poet and composer Jon Bickley on guitar and lead vocals, together they form The Invisible Folk Club band.
+Russell Eyre on slide guitar, Diana Stone on violin, singers Alexandra Reynolds and Annette Burrows, Bob Templeman on guitar, with poet and composer Jon Bickley on guitar and lead vocals, together they form The Invisible Folk Club band.
 Appealing to a wide mix of tastes, Under The Same Sky is refreshingly original, good textures and harmonies, good heart and humour, it crosses an array of genres and once live performances begin again, this band should be one to watch out for.

 Irish Music Magazine Anne Marie Kennedy